MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-retention/New-ManagedContentSettings.md

 - By automatically journaling important content to a separate storage location outside the mailbox.

-For more information about managed content settings, see Messaging Records Management.
+For more information about managed content settings, see [Messaging Records Management](https://docs.microsoft.com/previous-versions/office/exchange-server-2010/bb123507(v=exchg.141)).

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/exchange-server/find-exchange-cmdlet-permissions).